HotPatcher: A open source UE resource hot patching tool

 • Ignored checks for EditorOnly resources.

-• Added failure prompts and logs for Cook of EditorOnly.
+• Added failure prompts and logs for Cook EditorOnly.

 2021.06.28 Update

-• Unified the processes of CookAndPak and configuration page packaging.
+• Unified the process of CookAndPak with that of the configuration page packaging.

-• CookAndPak supports selecting both directory and individual resources simultaneously.
+• CookAndPak now supports selecting both directories and single resources simultaneously.

 • CookAndPak supports running in StandaloneMode.

-• Optimized the Patch process to ensure all resources are cooked before packing.
+• Optimized the patch process, ensuring that all resources are cooked before packaging.

-• Added protection for the detection of invalid resources to prevent crashes.
+• Added protection against detection of invalid resources, preventing crashes.

-• Provided Preset functionality to add parameters configured in HotPatcher to preset configuration (AddToPreset).
+• Added Preset functionality, allowing parameters configured in HotPatcher to be added to a preset configuration (AddToPreset).

-• Right-click menu in the ContentBrowser supports executing Preset tasks.
+• The right-click menu in ContentBrowser supports executing Preset tasks.

 AddToPreset